official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-2-0.md

 142. DOP, formally a Sub Committee of the Cabinet, was created in 1963, with Terms of
 Reference: “To keep under review the Government’s defence and overseas policy.”

-[^86] Email DFID to Iraq Inquiry [junior official], 19 June 2013, ‘Iraq Inquiry new queries’.
+[^86]: Email DFID to Iraq Inquiry [junior official], 19 June 2013, ‘Iraq Inquiry new queries’.
-[^87] Public hearing, 25 January 2011, page 11.
+[^87]: Public hearing, 25 January 2011, page 11.
-[^88] Email Cabinet Office to Aldred, 5 July 2011, ‘FOI request for joint MOD/FCO memo on Iraq Policy 1999’.
+[^88]: Email Cabinet Office to Aldred, 5 July 2011, ‘FOI request for joint MOD/FCO memo on Iraq Policy 1999’.
-[^89] Public hearing, 25 January 2011, page 11.
+[^89]: Public hearing, 25 January 2011, page 11.

 288

-The Report of the Iraq Inquiry2  |  Decision-making within government

 143. DOP was chaired by the Prime Minister, and its membership included the Chancellor of the Exchequer, the Foreign Secretary, the Defence Secretary and the